-Acquisition Holding Rental income Individual (Taiwan resident) DT 6% on assessed value of the building (Building only) ST (0.1% of the contract value) LA BA Rates depend on location and usage of the property.
-Included in individual's gross income and taxed at marginal rate.
+Acquisition Holding Rental income Individual (Taiwan resident) DT 6% on assessed value of the building (Building only) ST (0.1% of the contract value) Rates depend on Included in individual's gross income and taxed at marginal rate.
 (5 - 40%).
 Individual can also claim either deemed expense or actual expenses incurred to offset against income Individual (non-resident) As above As above Taxed at fixed rate of 20% Taiwan resident corporation As above As above Included with company's gross income and taxed at 20% Foreign corporation deemed to have PE in Taiwan.
 As above As above Included with company's gross income and taxed at 20% Foreign corporation (no PE in Taiwan) As above As above Taxed at 20% (no local taxes levied)